AOSC-Archive/p-vector/doc/13-configuration.md

 ### Configuration

 A single `p-vector` instance manages exactly one APT pool and one dist directory.
-An instance of `p-vector` consists of a configuration YAML and a PostgreSQL database.
+A `p-vector` instance operates off of a configuration YAML and a PostgreSQL database.

 ##### PostgreSQL

-You will need a PostgreSQL database for `p-vector` to retain its state information about the APT repository and packages.
-Assuming `p-vector` is installed to `/usr/bin/p-vector`, run the following in your shell to bootstrap a database for use with `p-vector`:
+You will need a PostgreSQL database for `p-vector` to retain its state information about managed APT repository and packages.
+Assuming `p-vector` is installed at `/usr/bin/p-vector`, run the following in your shell to bootstrap a database for use with `p-vector`:

 ```{caption="Bootstrapping database"}
 psql $DB_NAME < /usr/libexec/p-vector/abbsdb.sql